krobicon/ksenz/README.md

 ## (6) Install Service

-We'll install `project-tanya` as a service:
+We'll install `project-ksenz` as a service:

 1. Open the `bin` directory:

 ```
-cd ~/project-tanya/bin
+cd ~/project-ksenz/bin
 ```

 2. Run the *installation script* and follow the instructions: